 The people best suited to vibe coding in an association context tend to combine several capabilities.
 They should be analytically comfortable — able to read code outputs at a high level, even without writing code themselves, and recognize when something looks wrong.
 They need strong problem-definition skills: the quality of AI output is directly proportional to the clarity of the prompt.
 Vague direction produces vague results.
 They should also understand data sufficiently to know what they're asking the system to touch, move, or transform.

 Perhaps most importantly, effective vibe coders cultivate what might be called productive skepticism.
 AI models confidently produce incorrect code.
-They miss edge cases.
+They sometime miss edge cases.
 They make security errors.
 The vibe coder who accepts every output at face value is setting their organization up for failure.
 The one who tests rigorously, asks the AI to explain its reasoning, and escalates when something feels off is the one who delivers value.

 Beyond the AI layer, your organization will also need some basic infrastructure: a place to host what gets built (cloud providers like AWS, Azure, or Google Cloud offer accessible entry points), a version control system to track changes (GitHub is standard), and some form of testing environment so that nothing goes directly from "the AI wrote this" to production.
+Equally important — and often overlooked — is the data layer underneath.
+Vibe-coded tools that connect to fragmented or siloed data sources inherit all the limitations and risks of that fragmentation.
+Organizations that invest in a unified data platform before building AI-powered tools will find that everything they build on top of it works better, integrates more cleanly, and creates fewer security and maintenance headaches over time.

 The total tooling cost can be quite modest — which brings us to the economics.